magepages/mpdocs/docs/affiliate-m2/user-guide.rst

 5.1.
 Manage Grid
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-* Allow to show the withdraw history of each Affiliate account including: The amount, the status, payment method, etc. Click **Edit** to see the details of each withdraw.
+* Allow showing the withdraw history of each Affiliate account including The amount, the status, payment method, etc. Click **Edit** to see the details of each withdraw.

 * Admin can also change the status or delete the withdraw history.